maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 - Supta matsyendrasana - supine spinal twist
 - Supta baddha konasana - reclined bound angle

-So it appears that whoever started using the terms in English just picked one for a given pose and for whatever reason certain usages have stuck around within the lexicon.
+So it appears that whoever started using the terms in English picked one for a given pose and for whatever reason certain usages have stuck around within the lexicon.

 ## Supine vs prone